Social media content calendar template

-A useful calendar is not a spreadsheet full of ideas.
-It is a decision system for what each week is supposed to achieve.
+A useful social media content calendar template is not a spreadsheet full of ideas.
+It is a decision system for what each week is supposed to achieve, and it works best when paired with a simple free template your team can actually maintain.

 The calendar should answer one question first: what is this month supposed to move?
 Awareness, proof, launch support, pipeline, or retention all create different content mixes.